uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

    data are organized as one :term:`homogeneous <Homogeneous data>` and :term:`contiguous <Contiguous data>` memory block.

-2. Contains information about the memory block size.
+2. Contains information about the memory block's size.

 3. Supports both :term:`immutable <Immutability>` and mutable data.